VERSO-UVM/ORCA/ORCA_Handbook.md

 The Code of Conduct and Ethical Standards (“Code”) is a tool to help you comply with legal and regulatory requirements and with University policies and procedures.
 The Code is designed to help you make ethical choices when and if you are faced with a difficult decision or situation.
 Everyone is expected to adhere to the highest standards of ethical behavior and conduct themselves in a professional manner at all times.
 This includes honesty, integrity, respect for others, and compliance with all applicable laws and regulations.
 The University of Vermont is committed to continually strengthening its ethical culture.
 From the University’s motto of “Studiis et Rebus Honestis” (Integrity in Theoretical and Practical Pursuits) to our values stated in “Our Common Ground”, we are all expected to perform our jobs and to conduct business in an ethical and compliant manner.
 All University personnel have a shared responsibility to the University, to those we serve, to our community and to each other.

 The full Code applies to all University of Vermont personnel.
-Personnel includes, but is not limited to, faculty, staff, volunteers, student employees, and individuals hired or contracted to perform a functionthat is generally associated with an employment relationship (i.e., temporary employee, student employees).
+Personnel includes, but is not limited to, faculty, staff, volunteers, student employees, and individuals hired or contracted to perform a function that is generally associated with an employment relationship (i.e., temporary employee, student employees).
 This Code also applies to all those attending a UVM hosted, sponsored or internal event.

 [Read the Code](https://www.uvm.edu/sites/default/files/Sponsored-Project-Administration/Code_of_Conduct_Brouchure_NSF_Conference_Grants.pdf)